Exploring the Best of Old Montréal

 As a holidaymaker…

-Montréal is a such a lively historic city.
-The late, and great, Anthony Bourdain had deep affection for the city and said, “It’s where the cool kids hang out.”
+Montréal is such a lively historic city.
+The late, and great, Anthony Bourdain had a deep affection for the city and said, “It’s where the cool kids hang out.”
 And he’s right!
-I love everything about this city, but especially Old Montréal.
+I love everything about this city, especially Old Montréal.
 It can rival any European city.
-With this intinery, plan to spend a full day in Old Montréal.
+With this itinerary, plan to spend a full day in Old Montréal.
 Au reviour!